 2 SITTING IN THE PALMTREE - Humor!
 Pursuit accompanied by protest.
 On the Waterloo album, they turned people into monkeys and gorillas.

 Jimmy Carter's presidency was marred by the Iranian hostage crisis.
-The Cold War flared up, and Ronald Reagan touted a technology called "Star Wars" to defend us from incoming missiles.
+The Cold War flared up, and Ronald Reagan touted a technology called "Star Wars" to defend from incoming missiles.
 Carl Sagan envisioned a nuclear winter in which life might become extinct.

-Benny and Bjorn condemned the Communist government in Poland for its crackdown, making the statement: "Let the Polish rule Poland."
+Benny and Bjorn condemned the communist government in Poland for its crackdown, making the statement: "Let the Polish rule Poland."

 I contrasted the isolation of "The Visitors" with the gregariousness of "Eagle."
 It is a 180 degree turn.
-The cover of The Visitors album shows the space that has grown between Agnetha, Benny, Bjorn and Frida.
+The cover of The Visitors album shows the space that has grown between Agnetha, Benny, Bjorn & Frida.
 They are unaware of each other.

 7 UNDER ATTACK - Shaky resistance.
 No strategy.
 She is on the eve of Waterloo!
 Sexual images: taking cover, about to crack, on my track, defenses (hymen) breaking.

 9 WATERLOO - The battle of the sexes is compared to the Napoleonic Wars.
 The woman surrenders.
 The difference is that she likes it.
 Waterloo is in Belgium.
 Napoleon was defeated there in 1815, after escaping from Elba.
 Following Waterloo, he was exiled on the island of St. Helena.
 Both Napoleon and ABBA are associated with islands.
-Waterloo reached number 6 in the U.S.

 PORTRAITS OF WOMEN